jangho721/jangho721.github.io/_projects/ctrPrediction.md

 <h2 style="font-weight: 400;">About</h2>
 <p>
-<em>CTR (Click-Through Rate)</em> is a marketing metric that measures the percentage of clicks relative to total impressions, indicating the effectiveness of marketing efforts.
+<strong style="font-weight: 400;">CTR (Click-Through Rate)</strong> is a marketing metric that measures the percentage of clicks relative to total impressions, indicating the effectiveness of marketing efforts.
 </p>

 <div class="row">